How old do I need to be to volunteer at the Centre?

 Will my expenses be paid?

-Public transport expenses are paid or mileage up to a limit of 30 miles per day, currently at 45p per mile.
+Public transport expenses are paid or mileage up to a limit of 20 miles (currently at 45p per mile) or £10 per day.
 Parking is limited and cannot be guaranteed.
 Volunteers who work 6 hours or more on a single day are entitled to a maximum of £5 for lunch.

 Do I need a DBS check?

-If you wish to apply for a role as a counsellor or therapist, you will need an enhanced DBS check.
+If you wish to apply for a role as a counsellor, therapist or telephone befriender, you will need an enhanced DBS check.
 If you wish to apply as a Welcomer or Receptionist, you will require a standard DBS check.
-This will be organized for you.
+This will be organised for you.

 Will I need to provide references?